...Baby One More Time (album): Marketing

 Promotion for ...Baby One More Time began in May 1998, when Spears performed "...Baby One More Time", "Sometimes" and "You Got It All" at the Singapore Jazz Festival.
 Subsequently, she embarked on the L'Oréal-sponsored promotional tour titled L'Oreal Hair Zone Mall Tour, visiting malls and food courts across North America from June 1998 to January 1999.
-In December, "...Baby One More Time" first showed up on MTV's and The Box's most-requested video charts.
+In October 1998, "Soda Pop" appeared on the soundtrack for the television series Sabrina the Teenage Witch.
+The following month, the same track appeared on the soundtrack for the animated film Pokémon: The First Movie. "...Baby One More Time" debuted on MTV's and The Box's most-requested video charts in December.
 In the United States, ...Baby One More Time was originally set for an October 1998 release, but was pushed back to January 12, 1999, due to marketing issues, with its international release occurring within the following three months.
 Spears had appeared on Ricki Lake, The Howie Mandel Show, and was a presenter at the 1999 American Music Awards prior to the release.
 However, after hurting her knee in February, she rescheduled appearances on several shows, such as The Tonight Show with Jay Leno and Live with Regis and Kathie Lee.
 Additionally, she appeared on MTV Spring Break and on the hundredth episode of Nickelodeon's All That.
 After recovering, Spears embarked on another promotional schedule, appearing at the 1999 Kids' Choice Awards on May 1, Live with Regis and Kathie Lee on May 3, MTV's FANatic on May 12, and The Rosie O'Donnell Show on May 25.

 Outside the US, Spears visited the German shows Wetten, dass..? and Top of the Pops on June 25.
 She also went to the United Kingdom, making appearances on programmes such as This Morning, CD:UK and National Lottery.
 Spears visited the music variety show Hey!
 Hey!
 Hey!
 Music Champ in Japan, and performed at the Festival Bar in Italy.
 Spears was also featured on an episode of the ABC sitcom Sabrina, the Teenage Witch, in which she played herself.
 According to People, Spears was returning a favor to actress Melissa Joan Hart, who played a cameo role in Spears' music video for "(You Drive Me) Crazy".
 The episode aired on September 24.
 The same month, Spears performed on The Rosie O'Donnell Show on September 27, and visited Carson Daly on MTV's Total Request Live the following day.
 Spears also performed live with Joey McIntyre in the Disney Channel taped concert event titled Britney Spears & Joey McIntyre in Concert.
 In November, Spears performed "...Baby One More Time" and "(You Drive Me) Crazy" at the 1999 MTV Europe Music Awards.
 Promotion for the album continued in early 2000, when Spears performed at the 2000 American Music Awards, and also performed "From the Bottom of My Broken Heart" in a medley with "...Baby One More Time" at the 42nd Annual Grammy Awards.